Ayan (class): Etymology

-Rise of the Ayan and Significance
+Rise of the Ayan and significance

-Though not all ayan were tax farmers, the ayan rose particularly in conjunction with the Iltizam tax structure (Ottoman tax farming).
+Though not all a'yan were tax farmers, the a'yan rose particularly in conjunction with the Iltizam tax structure (Ottoman tax farming).
 Prior to that system, only those close to the Sultan had any political capacity.
-Under the Timariot System, provincial military governors appointed by the Sultan collected taxes and ruled over territories.
+Under the Timar system, provincial military governors appointed by the Sultan collected taxes and ruled over territories.
 However, the governors abused their relatively unchecked power to amass personal wealth and influence.
-Scholar Halil Inalcik describes that in the 17th and 18th centuries, “…the struggle between the provincial governors and the central administration emerge[d] as the most significant phenomenon of that period.”
-In response, the central government granted more power and autonomy to local, wealthy individuals in order to challenge the governors.
+Scholar Halil Inalcik describes that in the 17th and 18th centuries, "…the struggle between the provincial governors and the central administration emerge[d] as the most significant phenomenon of that period."
+In response, the central government granted more power and autonomy to local, wealthy individuals to challenge the governors.

 This decision granted, for the first time, political access and power to those outside of the Sultan's inner circle.
 This decentralization allowed wealth to play a more significant factor in local influence and power.
-Author Gabriel Piterberg notes that, “…the main social characteristic of the rising ayan was that they were of reaya (Ottoman subject, non-military) origin, and that their ascendency can be seen as a part of a wider phenomenon… through which people of reaya origin had been able to join the askeri (tax-collecting, military) class of the empire since the 17th century.”
+Author Gabriel Piterberg notes that, "…the main social characteristic of the rising ayan was that they were of reaya (Ottoman subject, non-military) origin, and that their ascendency can be seen as a part of a wider phenomenon… through which people of reaya origin had been able to join the askeri (tax-collecting, military) class of the empire since the 17th century."
 From the 16th century on, the Ottoman central government made repeated efforts to re-centralize the Empire, and though some efforts were more successful than others, none were able to eliminate the local influence held by the ayan.

-Economic Roles in the Iltizam System
+Economic roles in the Iltizam system

 The Iltizam tax system consisted of tax farming.
 The Ottoman Empire, rather than using its own resources to collect taxes, awarded tax collecting rights to the highest bidder, who could keep profits after sending a portion back to the central government.
-Though access to these tax farms took different forms throughout the period, local ayan developed into the chief owners of these rights.
-They were very efficient at sending money back to the center (far more than the governors in the preceding Timariot System) and their local nature gave them more knowledge of the region and a vested interest in its success.
+Though access to these tax farms took different forms throughout the period, local a'yan developed into the chief owners of these rights.
+They were very efficient at sending money back to the center (far more than the governors in the preceding Timar system) and their local nature gave them more knowledge of the region and a vested interest in its success.

 The tax collector role gave the ayan even more status in their regions.
 However, the arrangements also increased the average Ottoman subject's access to political and economic systems.
-Often in control of massive territories, the ayan set up hierarchical structures underneath them to manage the tax farming process.
-Though the ayan had to be Muslim, those working in these administrations did not.
-“Non-Muslims, such as Jews, Greeks, and Armenians, though prohibited from holding tax farm leases, could serve as financiers.”
-Thus, in addition to serving the Empire as chief tax collectors under the Iltizam System, the ayan also acted as one of the most significant providers of social mobility to non-Muslim groups in the Empire.
+Often in control of massive territories, the a'yan set up hierarchical structures underneath them to manage the tax farming process.
+Though the a'yan had to be Muslim, those working in these administrations did not.
+"Non-Muslims, such as Jews, Greeks, and Armenians, though prohibited from holding tax farm leases, could serve as financiers."
+Thus, in addition to serving the Empire as chief tax collectors under the Iltizam system, the a'yan also acted as one of the most significant providers of social mobility to non-Muslim groups in the Empire.